MemeLabs/strims/README.md

 6.) in the web ui click `new login` and enter the username and password you used in the `add-profile` command.

 7.) toggle the advanced `advanced` options and enter `wss://0.0.0.0:8083/api` or the ip of your dev machine or localhost.
+  - on windows, this address might have to be set as be `wss://localhost:8083/api`

 ## streaming